 It’s not just a bunch of cool gizmos

 Overall, I want to point out that the home is not just a bunch of really cool technological gizmos.
 It’s a fundamentally new approach to assembling a building.
 Beginning with the concept of using solar heat, most of the other features derive from this simple first step: a lot of insulation and a tight building envelope to hold in the heat, an HRV to bring in fresh air without losing heat, and a concrete slab to store the heat for later.
 The second important aspect is the elimination of fossil fuel combustion in favor of electricity.
 It just so happens that things that use electricity are way more efficient than things that burn fossil fuels.
 We benefit from this increased efficiency when we install the PV system, which will be much smaller than it would have been without all the super efficient components listed above.
-In a nutshell, that’s how we expect to achieve a home that uses 8 times less energy that the typical Massachusetts home.
+In a nutshell, it’s a smarter, more holistic approach.
+That’s how we expect to achieve a home that uses 8 times less energy than the typical Massachusetts home.